 Use a gauge chart to measure progress against a goal that you set, like the total annual sales.

-Set the number that the gauge starts at, often 0, and the goal — the number that indicates the gauge has reached 100% and is full.
+You can set the number that the gauge starts at, which is usually 0, and the number where it ends, which indicates that the gauge is at 100%.

 Use a funnel chart to display progress through any process, for example, a project development cycle or a sales pipeline.